SapienSumo/SEI-Project-4/README.md

 ## Future Features
-Initially I wanted far more in my project but with only a weak, there was only so much I could do.
+Initially I wanted more features in my project but with only a weak, there was only so much I could do.
+Some features I will add in the future:
--Fully functional review and comment features
+- Fully functional review and commenting system
--Ranking System for users
+- Ranking System for users
--Upvote feature
+- Upvote feature
--Save feature
+- Save book feature

 ## Timeframe
 7 days